Mechanical inhibition of dissipation in a thermodynamically consistent active solid

 These phenomena point to a key feature of active matter thermodynamics, namely, that the rate of free energy dissipation must depend dynamically on the local mechanical environment.
-In the context of MIPS, for instance, one may wonder to what extent the dissipation of a particle embedded in the bulk of the condensed phase is inhibited due to compressive forces generated by the surrounding particles.
-Indeed, this contribution is absent in field theoretic descriptions of MIPS, in which the informatic entropy production is localised at phase boundaries \cite{nardini2017entropy,ro2022model,Markovich2021cost}.
-On the other hand, formally coarse-grained microscopic model characterised by tight mechanochemical coupling point to the existence of a contribution to the local dissipation which is linear in the density \cite{bebon2024thermodynamics}.
-However, experimental observations suggest that non-linear effects are likely to play a role at intermediate and large densities or stresses \cite{Seara2018Nov, Chen2024Nov}.
+In the context of MIPS, for instance, one may wonder to what extent the dissipation of a particle embedded in the condensed phase is inhibited due to bulk stresses.
+While non-trivial bulk contributions are absent in field theoretic descriptions of MIPS \cite{nardini2017entropy,ro2022model,Markovich2021cost}, formally coarse-grained tight-coupling models point to the existence of a contribution to the local dissipation which is linear in the density \cite{bebon2024thermodynamics}.
+However, experimental observations suggest that non-linear effects \cite{chatzittofi2024nonlinear} are likely to play a role at intermediate and large densities or stresses \cite{Seara2018Nov, Chen2024Nov}.